View Bot Defense Dashboards and Reports

 The Protection Coverage Report includes the following information:

-- Endpoint Summary: A summary of your protected applications and endpoints during your selected time period.
+- Endpoint Summary: A summary of your protected endpoints during the selected time period.

 - Protected Traffic Flow: A visual representation of all traffic visiting your protected endpoints.